Reducing water use at home

 Who is eligible

-• Changing plumbing from softening cold and hot water to softening hot water only
+• changed plumbing from softening cold and hot water to softening hot water only

-• Installing a new water softener and only softening hot water
+• installed a new water softener that only softens hot water

 Each homeowner needs to make the decision that works for them including their level of tolerance for hard water.